 Two corporations established by congress and owned by stockholders, they are commonly referred to as Freddie Mac (Federal Home Loan Mortgage Corporation) and Fannie Mae (Federal National Mortgage Association).
 These corporations buy mortgages from lending institutions, pool them with other loans, and sell shares to investors.
 Detailed information may be found at http://www.freddiemac.com or http://www.fanniemae.com

 Federal Housing Administration (FHA)

-An agency of the federal government, the Division of the Department of Housing and Urban Development, both sets standards for the underwriting of private mortgages and insures residential mortgages made by private lenders
+An agency of the federal government within the U.S. Department of Housing and Urban Development.
+The FHA sets standards for the underwriting of private mortgages and insures residential mortgages made by private lenders

 Federal Housing Administration (FHA) Loans

-Federal Housing Administration (FHA) low-rate loans are available to Americans with smaller incomes who are interested in modestly priced homes.
+Low-rate loans that are available to Americans with smaller incomes who are interested in modestly priced homes.
 Down payment requirements are usually lower than the prevailing ones.

-The interest rate you pay and the monthly principal and interest payments are agreed upon from the outset and will not change throughout the entire term of the mortgage.
+A loan in which the interest rate, monthly principal, and interest payments are agreed upon from the outset and will not change throughout the entire term of the mortgage.

 Government National Mortgage Association (GNMA)